vrugtehagel/yozo.ooo/src/docs/flow/pipe/index.md

 ### Skip the first

-Let's start with an example for a custom pipeline transformation that stops the first trigger it receives, but lets everything else through like `js`.then()`` would.
+Let's start with an example for a custom pipeline transformation that stops the first trigger it receives, but lets everything else through like `.then()`{js} would.
 For reusability (and because it needs to keep track of some local state), we extract the callback into its own function:

 ```js
 function skipFirst(){